helix-foundation/currency/README.md

  - [Deployment Tools](./contracts/deploy)
  - [The Verifiable Delay Function](./contracts/VDF)

-## Maintainers
-Maintained by the engineering team at Eco Network (eng at eco dot com).

 ## Contributing
 Contributions are welcome.
 Please submit any issues as issues on GitHub, and open a pull request with any contributions.